microsoft/WhatTheHack/xxx-MasteringLinux/README.md

 <img align="right" src="images/linuxpenguin.png" width="250"/>

+## Linux History

+Linux is a family of free and open-source operating systems based on the Linux kernel.
+Operating systems based on Linux are known as Linux distributions or distros.
+Examples include Debian, Ubuntu, Fedora, CentOS, Gentoo, Arch Linux, and many others.

+The Linux kernel has been under active development since 1991, and has proven to be extremely versatile and adaptable.
+You can find computers that run Linux in a wide variety of contexts all over the world, from web servers to cell phones.
+Today, 90% of all cloud infrastructure and 74% of the world’s smartphones are powered by Linux.

+To read more about Linux History, Linux Distributions and Linux Kernel, [click here](/020-MasteringLinux/resources/linux-history.md).

 ## Learning Objectives
 In this hack you will be challenged with some common tasks from a real world scenario in Linux administration duties, such as: